Tay-Day/temporal-calhacks-demo/README.md

 3. Any live cell with more than three live neighbours dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+Lets say it is imperative that this game can never die, it is imperative

 ## Requirements

 - Download [go](https://go.dev/dl/).
 Follow the suggested instructions or use your packaege manager like below